Universal-Team/db/docs/_ds/twilight-menu.md

   <li>Brightness icon has been added!
 Visible and functional on DS Phat, DS Lite,
   and DSi consoles (the 3rd of which runs in DSi mode).</li>

+  <li>Added better scrolling!

+  <ul dir="auto">

   <li><a class="user-mention notranslate" data-hovercard-type="user" data-hovercard-url="/users/stripes-8/hovercard"
   data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/stripes-8">@stripes-8</a>:
-  Added better scrolling!

-  <ul dir="auto">

-  <li>You can now scroll using touch by holding the 1st or 4th selection down (or
-  top/bottom half in list mode).</li>
+  File list scrolls when the selection passes half of the list rather than the very end.
+As a result, you can now scroll using touch by holding the 1st or 4th selection down (or top/bottom half in list mode).</li>

+  <li>Scrolling speed has been improved!</li>

   </ul>